What is an MPhil?

 Once you have completed your research you must write a 60,000-word thesis, which you submit and then defend via an oral examination (a viva).
 The thesis will demonstrate your proficiency in research methods, your knowledge and understanding, and a critical evaluation of your academic subject area.
 Your thesis must meet the expectations specified in the QAA Framework for Higher Education Qualifications.

 Applicants should normally hold, or be expecting to obtain, a bachelors degree with at least first or upper-second class honours, or an equivalent qualification.
 However, entry requirements differ between academic areas, and sometimes a taught masters degree is also required.
-The research topic pages give details of specific entry requirements, and provide contact details to discuss your suitability for the MPhil.
+The research topic pages (within research areas) give details of specific entry requirements, and provide contact details to discuss your suitability for the MPhil.

 English language proficiency